Policies and Rates

 - If you do not call before your scheduled time, we must charge you unless you have an excuse that prevented you from calling.

 - If you repeatedly make appointments and do not use the time, we will contact the principal investigator of the lab to discuss billing issues.

 The Flow Cytometry and Immune Function Core Facility is a dual-level biosafety lab which utilizes Biosafety Level 1 (BSL-1) as the minimal work practices level in the primary lab space, and Biosafety Level 2 (BLS-2) in the facility's biocontainment room.
 Each investigator must prepare samples in their designated laboratories.
-Prepared samples that are brought into the facility for analysis and sorting must be clearly identified as infectious (BSL-2) or non-infectious (BSL-1).
+Prepared samples that are brought into the facility for analysis and sorting must be clearly identified as biohazardous (infectious or live human samples) (BSL-2) or non-hazardous (BSL-1).
 All infectious samples must be stored in the refrigerator in the biocontainment room.
 All non-infectious samples must be stored in the refrigerator in the main lab.

 - Standard BSL-1 practices must be used at all locations in the facility EXCEPT the biocontainment room.

 - Infectious samples are NOT permitted in any facility locations EXCEPT the biocontainment room.

 - Use of BSL-1 personal protective equipment (gloves and lab coat) is required in all facility locations EXCEPT the biocontainment room.